rboyer/devconsul/README.md

 ## Topology

-Two datacenters are configured using "machines" configured in the manner of a Kubernetes pod by anchoring a network namespace to a single placeholder container (running `google/pause:latest`) and then attaching any additional containers to it that should be colocated and share network things such as `127.0.0.1` and the `lo0` adapter.
+By default, two datacenters are configured using "machines" configured in the manner of a Kubernetes pod by anchoring a network namespace to a single placeholder container (running `google/pause:latest`) and then attaching any additional containers to it that should be colocated and share network things such as `127.0.0.1` and the `lo0` adapter.

 An example using a topology of `servers { dc1=1 dc2=1 } clients { dc1=2
 dc2=2}`: